 What sanctions can be applied by the Discipline Committee?

-• Revoke the social worker's right to practise or suspend it for a specified period of time;
+- Revoke the social worker or social work technician's right to practise or suspend the respondent for a specified period of time;

-• Publish a summary of the hearing in the official publication of the Association.
+- Publish a summary of the hearing, with or without names, in the official publication of the Association.

 If you would like more information about the Complaint and Discipline process, please contact the Registrar.